-Sculpture in Nature is the permanent outdoor exhibition at Artipelag.
-The works can be seen along the walking paths in the surrounding forests and meadows, along the shores and at the entrance.
+Sculpture in nature is Artipelag’s permanent outdoor exhibition.
+The works can be seen along the walking paths in the surrounding woods and meadows, along the seashore and in the courtyard.

-The exhibition include works by Nordic as well as international artists.
-Jaume Plensa, Maria Miesenberger, Lars Nisson, Klara Kristalova, Joel Fisher and Per Kirkeby are represented, among others.
+Sculpture in nature include art works by Nordic as well as international artists.
+In the permanent exhibition we find Jaume Plensa, Maria Miesenberger, Berlinde De Bruyckere, Lars Nilsson, Klara Kristalova, Joel Fisher and Per Kirkeby etc.

 Sculpture in nature is an ongoing process and new art works – both permanent and borrowed – are continuously added to the exhibition.
 The art works are sometimes also given new positions to form new contexts and to keep the dynamic format of the exhibition.

 New art works in the Sculpture Park

 Bigert & Bergström’s Solar Egg is presented as a permanent sculpture in Sculpture in Nature.
 Its position, on a rock by the water edge of Baggensfjärden, is believed to become a landmark for Artipelag’s visitor, whether arriving by land or by boat.

 The first time Solar Egg was displayed at Artipelag was in connection with the exhibition by the artist duo Bigert & Bergström in 2017.
 When the sculpture now is reinstated, it will be as a sculpture in the permanent outdoor exhibition Sculpture in Nature.